ogr09/phantomjs_doc_ja/Related-Projects.md

  * [Compass Magick](https://github.com/StanAngeloff/compass-magick) is a dynamic image generation for Compass using (among others) PhantomJS.

  * [Confess](https://github.com/jamesgpearce/confess) is small script library that uses PhantomJS to headlessly analyze web pages for the purposes of creating a cache manifest file.

+ * [Grover](https://github.com/davglass/grover) is a wrapper to automatically run YUI Test based tests.

+ * [Grunt](http://gruntjs.org/) is a task-based command line build tool for JavaScript projects using PhantomJS for unit test automation.

  * [Guard PhantomJS](https://github.com/carhartl/guard-phantomjs) automatically runs PhantomJS using Guard.

- * [Grunt](http://gruntjs.org/) is a task-based command line build tool for JavaScript projects using PhantomJS for unit test automation.

  * [node-phantom](https://github.com/alexscheelmeyer/node-phantom) is a bridge between PhantomJS and Node.js.